 Aboard The Gauguin, guests can enjoy complimentary windsurfing, kayaking, and paddleboarding from the onboard watersports marina.
 Out of fairness to all our guests, rides are limited to 30 minutes each and are available on a first-come, first-served basis.
 The marina is stocked with the following equipment:

-On The Moana, limited watersports are available in select ports at destination beaches only.
+On The Moana, complimentary watersports are available in select ports at destination beaches only.
 Complimentary snorkel gear is available to guests.
-Watersports are not available directly from the ship’s marina or destination beaches.
+Watersports are not available directly from the ship's marina.

 Spa services including manicures, pedicures, facials and a variety of spa treatments are available at our onboard spa.
 No hair salon services are available, however.
 To ensure proper scheduling, these services may not be pre-arranged.
 However, once on board, the m/s Paul Gauguin’s or m/v Tere Moana's dedicated staff will make every effort to accommodate your schedule.

 A licensed and registered doctor is on board both ships and available for professional and emergency services, which are available at customary charges.
 A nurse is also available onboard The Gauguin & The Moana.The ship’s medical center is designed to provide medical care for certain temporary illnesses and accidents, and is not intended or capable of providing on-going treatment of pre-existing medical conditions.
 For guests requiring oxygen equipment, an oxygen concentrator is the only form of oxygen equipment allowed aboard ship and must be provided by the guest.
 PGC wheelchairs on board are for emergency purposes only.